mlatysheva/nodejs2022Q4-service/README.md

 In the second part I added `Docker` to deploy the app and the database that will be used to store the information.
 The database is a `postgres` database and `Typeorm` ORM tool is used to create relations and manipulate the data in the database from the app.

+In the third part I added a Custom Logger, a Database Logger and an Exception Filter to log messages and errors.

 ## The stack used
 - Docker
 - Postgresql